aabouie/Capstone_2/README.md

 After scraping the Airbnb website, the details of 10272 units with more than 80 features were obtained.
 You can find the scraping code in the following directory: SRC/Airbnb_Scraping.ipynb

 ## EDA Analysis

-### Features
+After loading the data into pandas dataframe format, I performed data-preprocessing on the data and made sure that the formatting and values are reasonable.
+The following items are a few examples of data preprocessing work that has been done:

+    Remove Outliers: Prices (higher than $2,500), unnecessary features (e.g., host ID) Handle Null Values: Remove the rows with null values in price or rating Handle Categorical Data Type: Used one-hot-encoding for features that were categorical (e.g., zip code, pool, bbq)

-Features are chosen only if they were informative and are likely to correlated with the price label.
-Therefore, I eliminated features like id, host_id, neighborhood description which did not have an impact on the listing price.
+Therefore, features were chosen only if they were informative and are likely to correlated with the price label.
 In addition, I removed some of the other features such as longitude and lagitutude as I was mainly using zipcode as the feature.

-* Label

-* Continous features

-* Categorical features:

-* Text features:

-* Date features:

 Final Features that were included in the model are:
 * host_is_superhost